Minecraft-Malware-Prevention-Alliance/blog/src/content/blog/gasauth.md

 --------------------------------------
 *By December 10, 2022*

-APTs had started using this attack in the wild, mainly in the Hypixel Skyblock community.
+Attackers had started using this attack in the wild, mainly in the Hypixel Skyblock community.
 An update had yet to be received from Microsoft on this matter.

 --------------------------------------
 *On December 28, 2022*